Friday October 21 – Sunday October 23

 Panel C: From Day 1 to PhD: student and mentor perspectives

 - Madeleine (Mac) Gagné, North Carolina State University

 Panel D: Life with a PhD: the very many ways we can use our quantitative skills

-We plan to hold an in-person event hosted on the campus of Duke University.
-Events on Friday will take place in the Physics Building at 120 Science Drive, Durham NC 27710.
-Daytime events on Saturday and Sunday will take place in Gross Hall at 140 Science Drive, Durham NC 27708.
+We are holding in-person event hosted on the campus of Duke University.
+Events on Friday evening and during the day on Saturday and Sunday will take place in The Ahmadieh Family Auditorium (Room 107) with receptions in the adjacent Energy Hub (1st floor lobby) of Gross Hall at 140 Science Drive, Durham NC 27708.
 The Saturday evening banquet and plenary talk will take place in Penn Pavilion at 107 Union Drive, Durham NC 27710.

 Please contact Shira Viel at firstname.lastname@example.org with any inquiries or to request conference announcements and updates.

 Applications to GROW 2022 are closed.
 Thank you for your interest.

 GROW will take place at Duke University in 2022 and 2023.
 Our lead organizer is Shira Viel and our scientific coordinator is Lillian Pierce.
 Our local organizing committee includes Paul Bendich, Dorothy Buck, Xiuyuan Cheng, Veronica Ciocanel, Nicholas Cook, Adam Levine, Jianfeng Lu, Colleen Robles, and Marc Ryser.
 Our program coordinator is Shanon Jacobs.